tomasmark79/MarkWareVCMake/README.md

 ### Cross-Compilation Support

-The template includes preconfigured support for:
+The template includes preconfigured menu items for:
 - x86_64-clang-linux-gnu
 - x86_64-w64-mingw32
 - aarch64-linux-gnu

+May be `added/edited` in `tasks.json` and `SolutionController.py` files.

 ## Additional Features

-### Automated Tasks
+### Automatic Tasks

+The `user-friendly Task Menu` includes the following automation commands:

-- Clean build directories
+- 🧹 Clean build directories
-- Dependency installation
+- 🗡️ Dependency installation with Conan 2
+- 🔧 CMake configuration
-- CMake configuration
+- 🪲 CMake configuration with CMake 🦉 debugger
-- Build management
+- 🔨 Build management
-- License collection
+- 📜 License collection with CPM for CPM
-- Artifact management
-- Code formatting
+- 📌 Install artefacts
+- 🗜️ Release tarballs
+- 📊 Conan 2 graph.html
-- Diagnostic tools
+- 🔍 Diagnostic tools with lint
+- 📐📏 Code formatting

 ### Project Maintenance

-- Solution renaming utility
+- Solution renaming utility with python script `SolutionRenamer.py`
-- Automatic upgrade functionality
+- Automatic upgrade functionality with pyton script `SolutionUpgrader.py`
-- Comprehensive logging system
+- Comprehensive logging system `Solution.log`

+### Thanks

+To everyone who supported me in creating this template.
+These are various people and information from the web.
+Of course, also literature and courses that I have taken in the past.
+Various Discord servers and individuals who took a moment to make an indelible mark on this amazing work for me.
+Thank you very much!

 ## License

 This project is licensed under the MIT License.
+No warranty of functionality or liability is provided.
+If you use this project, please mention my credentials.
+If you need software and technical support, you can contact me via the contacts listed on the digitalspace.name website.